top of page

 In industrial and aviation circles, the leak finder type of device is called a volumetric hydraulic fuse, since it passes a specific volume of fluid before it “fuses” and shuts off flow.
 The fluid volume needed to “set” the fuse is designed to be somewhat more than the normal volume of fluid needed to apply the brakes.
 In this manner, the fuse will never “set” with normal braking activity, but will “set” if an abnormally high volume of fluid passes out to a set of brakes.

-Leak finders made bleeding the brakes a bit of a chore since the leak finders interpreted brake bleeding as a leak and therefore would shut off flow to that set of brakes.
-The key to bleeding the brakes was to press on the pedal exceedingly lightly which allowed a very small flow around the outside diameter of the leak finder piston, without setting the fuse.
+Leak finders also made bleeding the brakes a bit of a chore since the leak finders interpreted brake bleeding as a leak and therefore would shut off flow to that set of brakes.
+The key to bleeding the brakes is to press on the pedal exceedingly lightly, which allows a very small flow around the outside diameter of the leak finder piston, which prevents the leak finder from closing off flow

 On DS21's and D-Specials equipped with the champignon brake pedal, the leak finders were mounted in the driver’s footwell area, directly on the brake valve.